-Autumn is here and that means it’s time to pull out those spooktacular halloween decorations.
+Autumn is here and that means it’s time to pull out those spooktacular Halloween decorations.
 Halloween is a time to embrace the scariness of mice, bats, bugs, and pests that give us a chill.
 You see plastic bugs and bats, lining the shelves at your local grocery stores holiday sections.
 But nothing will give you more of a fright than when you realize those scary pests around your house aren’t plastic, they’re the real thing haunting your home with their presence.
 That’s when you know you need to call the scary pests experts at McCauley Services of Benton.

 Spiders, roaches, and rats, oh my!
-While insects and pests are active year round, they tend to look for a warm place to retreat as the chill hits the Arkansas air.
+While insects and pests are active year-round, they tend to look for a warm place to retreat as the chill hits the Arkansas air.

 Why are spiders a staple decoration whenever Halloween comes around?
 They weave their creepy little webs in old abandoned spaces.
 Just the thought of seeing a big spider weave its web while you walk through your home is enough to send chills down your spine.
-Spiders like to make their home in the dark, warm corners of your house to protect its families from the cold weather.
+Spiders like to make their home in the dark, warm corners of your house to protect their families from the cold weather.

-You may enjoy scaring yourself with haunted houses and horror films during this spooky season, but you don’t want the real life fright of venomous spiders bunking up with your family.
+You may enjoy scaring yourself with haunted houses and horror films during this spooky season, but you don’t want the real-life fright of venomous spiders bunking up with your family.

-While not every spider is dangerous, in fact most are not, brown recluse and black widows can be dangerous.
+While not every spider is dangerous, in fact, most are not, brown recluse and black widows can be dangerous.
 Brown recluse will bite if disturbed or cornered.
 The effects of a brown recluse spider bite can range from mild irritation to slow-healing open sores.
 It may even prove fatal for some.
-Get ahead of your fears, and check out what McCauley services offers to keep the creepy crawlies away.
+Get ahead of your fears, and check out what McCauley services offer to keep the creepy crawlies away.

 There are thousands of species of cockroaches in the world but in Arkansas we consider three species to be nuisance pests.
-They are the American cockroach, German cockroach and the Smoky Brown cockroach.
+They are the American cockroach, German cockroach and Smoky Brown cockroach.
 You can read more about each breed here.